 Nestled back in the trees of the Lakeland Community College campus in Kirkland, Ohio lies one of the most beautiful wedding venues in the Cleveland Area.
 It is the Mooreland Mansion.

 The front of the house itself if a show stopper with it grand front entrance framed with large white columns.
-On top of that the property boast 2 lush gardens: the rose garden (featured above) and the formal garden.
+On top of that, the property boasts 2 lush gardens: the rose garden (featured above) and the formal garden.
 Each providing ample places to capture stunning wedding photos.
-And thats is just the outside!
+And that is just the outside!
 The inside is filled with a platitude of vintage charm with grand stair cases and many pieces of original furniture from the 1800s.

-Now the mansion does come with its quirks like: it can only hold up to 200 guest and that is if some of guest sit outside.
-There is also no one large room that all your guest can sit in, instead they are spread out over 3 rooms depending how many people are in attendance.
+Now the mansion does come with its quirks like: it can only hold up to 200 guests and that is only if some of the guests sit outside.
+There is also no one large room that all your guest can sit in, inst, ad they are spread out over 3 rooms depending how many people are in attendance.
 At first we were super concerned with this, but our guest loved the venue so much I don’t think they even noticed.

 Photography by: Human Artist Photography